 Note: The dish has fallen into obscurity in Mongolia but is still enjoyed in Tibet.
-I have found the recipe works best when made with red cabbage.
-It makes a delightful side dish to lamb dishes and dresil to create a harmonious well-balanced meal.
-It is of interest to note that this dish was introduced to Tibet by Mongolian warlords.
-They were eventually conquered by the peaceful ways of Tibetan Buddhism, itself introduced into Mongolia by Altan Khan in the sixteenth century.
+The recipe works best when made with red cabbage, and does make a delightful side dish with lamb dishes and dresil to create a harmonious well-balanced meal.
+It is interesting to note that it was introduced to Tibet by Mongolian warlords who were conquered by the peaceful ways of Tibetan Buddhism, which was itself, introduced into Mongolia by Altan Khan in the sixteenth century.

 |Tibetan Rice Cookies|